himanshu-957/himanshu-957/README.md

 **Intern at Infinity Research Lab:**

-Working on several Robotics and IoT related projects in this Internship.
+Working on several Robotics and IoT related projects in this Internship at [Infinity Research Lab](https://infinityresearchlab.com/).

 About Himanshu⚡ :
 ================